rapidsai/cudf/docs/cudf/source/index.rst

-``cudf.pandas`` is a 100% drop-in replacement for pandas that behaves identically on your CPU but lets you “hit the turbo button” and run supported functions on an NVIDIA GPU without code change.
+``cudf.pandas`` is a 100% drop-in replacement for pandas that behaves identically on your CPU but lets you "hit the turbo button" and run supported functions on an NVIDIA GPU without code change.

 .. image:: _static/RAPIDS-logo-purple.png